arne48/xiaomi_bridge/README.md

-- The bridge is already working.
+- The bridge and navigation are already working.
-- readme is coming soon
+- readme and howto are coming soon